yowainwright/yowainwright.github.io/src/pages/2017-09-13-font-css-partial.md

 }
 ```

-Write css as done above is purposeful.
+Write CSS as done above is purposeful.
 All styles are clearly nested within the `.text` block.
 This process provided the sense of cascade without causing the cascade to suffer as a result.
 Each selector compiles to 1 CSS class.

-The compiles css looks like this (un-minified)
+The compiles CSS looks like this (un-minified)

 ```sass
 .text {